Skip to main content

 If you are currently searching for how to pop a closed comedone safely, you are trapped in a highly common skin trap.

 While closed comedones popping videos look incredibly satisfying on social media, attempting DIY extractions on these specific under-the-skin bumps is one of the most damaging things you can do to your face.
-Let’s take a look under the microscope to see why squeezing closed comedones always backfires, and explore the science-backed way to melt them away safely.
+Before diving into the dangers, it helps to understand how these hidden openings fit into overall facial skin congestion.
+Read our foundational study: What Are Clogged Pores?
+A Beginner’s Guide to Skin Congestion.

 1. The Anatomy of a Closed Comedone: A Sealed Trap